UnitTesters/utcom-blog-data/blog/munit/Unit-Testing-DataWeave-JSON-output.md

 tags=DataWeave, Transform Message, Mule ESB status=published
 type=post
+summary=In this post, we will see how to unit test the DataWeave script that outputs JSON.
 ~~~~~~
 In the [previous post](https://unittesters.com/blog/2016/07/20/Unit-Testing-Mule-DataWeave-Scripts-with-MUnit/) about unit testing DataWeave scripts with MUnit and JUnit, I showed you how to Java and CSV output of DataWeave scripts.
 We also looked at some error troubleshooting in dataweave scripts.
-In this post, we will see how to unit test the DataWeave script that outputs JSON.

 ## DataWeave Script